Create a Branded Website: How to Inject Branding into Your Business Website

 For example, consider featuring a customer success story on your “Home” or “Services” page, demonstrating how your offering has made a difference in the customer’s life.

-Your “About Us” page is the perfect place to share how your brand originated and what its mission is.
+Your “About Us” page is perfect for sharing how your brand originated and its mission.

 For example, Patagonia’s website has a “Stories” section to tell narratives about its mission to save the environment.